julianmatos97/farsight/README.md

 ## Usage

-### Running the API
+### API Endpoints

-The API will be available at http://localhost:8000 after starting the containers.
+The system provides the two required API endpoints as specified in the project requirements:

+1. **Processing Endpoint**: To ingest and process 10-K/10-Q filings
+2. **Inference Endpoint**: To answer natural language queries with cited sources

 ### Processing a Document